mavlink/MAVSDK-docs/en/faq.md

 ### Why is MAVLink Passthrough only available in C++

 The C++ MAVLink passthrough plugin basically exposes the direct C MAVLink API.

-Certainly, it would be nice to have access to all MAVLink messages in the language wrappers but there are some technical challenges
+While it would be nice to have access to all MAVLink messages in the language wrappers, there are some technical challenges:
 - Essentially, it would mean that all MAVLink APIs would have to be duplicated by the [proto APIs](https://github.com/mavlink/MAVSDK-Proto/tree/main/protos).
-This would blow up the API and code size considerably.
+  This would increase the API and code size considerably.
-- Alternatively, the API could be exposed without types, but some sort of runtime access like `get_message("ATTITUDE").get_field("pitch").as_float()`, however, this means that there is no type safety and runtime overhead for parsing the strings.
+- Alternatively, the API could be exposed without types, using some sort of runtime access like `get_message("ATTITUDE").get_field("pitch").as_float()`.
+  This would come with the cost of no type safety and runtime overhead for parsing the strings.

 From a MAVSDK project point of view, there is also an advantage of not having a passthrough available in language wrappers; it encourages that required features are contributed back to the open-source project, rather than implemented in private using passthrough, and thus benefitting everyone.